TereBts/world-of-colour/README.md

 * Add an option to compare colour meanings between two or more countries side-by-side.

-* **Interactive Timeline**

-* Integrate an interactive timeline showing how a colour’s meaning evolved in different countries over history.

-* **Audio Narration**

-* Include audio narration or short spoken facts for accessibility and engagement.

-* **Multi-Language Support**

-* Enable multi-language support so users can read the information in their preferred language.

 * **Educational Quiz**

 * Add an educational quiz or trivia game mode where users guess the meaning of a colour in a given country.